Tag Archives: Linux

 Basic BIND Installation

-This is a basic tutorial on how to install BIND, the Berkeley Internet Name Domain server, on a Ubuntu server in order to run it as an authoritative DNS server.
+This is a basic tutorial on how to install BIND, the Berkeley Internet Name Domain server, on a Ubuntu server to run it as an authoritative DNS server.
 It differs from other tutorials because I am using three servers (one as a hidden primary and two secondaries as the publicly accessible ones), as well as some security such as denying recursive lookups and public zone transfers, as well as using TSIG for authenticating internal zone transfers.
 That is, this post is not an absolute beginner’s guide.

 Continue reading Basic BIND Installation